drdragon79/infosec-stuff/Windows/Persistence/Adding Privileged Users.md

 net localroup "Remote Management users" backdoor /add
 ```

-- By default, the UAC strips the remote user of it's administrative privs, this can be disabled. [[Policies#LocalAccountTokenFilterPolicy]]
+- By default, the UAC strips the remote user of it's administrative privs, this can be disabled.
+[LocalAccountTokenFilterPolicy](Policies#LocalAccountTokenFilterPolicy)
-- As a member of "Backup Operators", we can now save system and sam hives from the regsitery and use Impacket to get the system hash. [[Impacket#secretsdump.py]]
+- As a member of "Backup Operators", we can now save system and sam hives from the regsitery and use Impacket to get the system hash. [secretsdump.py](Impacket#secretsdump.py)

 ### Assigning privileges to users.
 - By default, the 'backup Operators' have two privileges: